OKINAWA ISSHINRYU KARATE & KOBUDO

 ISSHINRYU & THE AUTHOR

-He formally began his training during the 90’s as a complement to his school education and became, over the years, an activity that has accompanied him to this days, largely configuring his personal, academic and professional life.
+He formally began his training during the 90’s as a complement to his school education and became, over the years, an activity that has accompanied him to this days, largely shaping his personal, academic and professional life.

 Between November 2013 and January 2014 the rank examination for 4th dan took place in the framework of the visit to South America of Christopher Chase sensei (Click here to review the article), current president of the organization of Grand Master Angi Uezu, OIKKA (Okinawa Isshinryu Karate & Kobudo Association).
 In the occasion the author also receives his Menkyo Kaiden 免 許 皆 伝: め ん き ょ か い で ん (License of total transmission, Instructor) in Isshinryu.